gregr/dbKanren/README.md

       * indicate evaluation preferences or hints, such as indexing
       * dynamically disable/enable
       * view source, statistics, configuration, preferences, other metadata
+  * data retention modes
+    * caching/persistence may be forced or performed lazily
+    * from most to least retention:
+      * persistent
+      * cached results
+      * cached constraint states
+      * cached analysis/plan
+      * recomputed from scratch

 * misc conveniences
+  * `apply` to supply a single argument/variable to an n-ary relation
   * underscore "don't care" logic variables
   * query results as lazy stream to enable non-materializing aggregation
   * tuple-column/record-field keywords